 - Treatments, like menopausal hormone therapy.
 Women who take hormone therapy to relieve signs and symptoms of menopause are more likely to have dense breasts.

 - Pregnancy or breastfeeding.
 Breast tissue is involved in milk production, which can make your breasts denser.

 Women with dense breasts have 2x-6x higher risk of breast cancer compared to women without dense breast tissue, and breast cancer is more difficult to detect on a mammogram.
 The denser the breasts are, the higher the risk.
 Women with dense breast tissue may benefit from additional supplemental screening exams, such as:

-- Screening breast ultrasound, which involved a machine that uses sound waves to make detailed pictures, called sonograms, of areas inside the breast.
+- Screening breast ultrasound, which involves a machine that uses sound waves to make detailed pictures, called sonograms, of areas inside the breast.

 - Abbreviated breast magnetic resonance imaging (MRI), an exam that lasts less than 10 minutes and is much more affordable than traditional breast MRI.

 Why choose us for dense breast tissue care